adolfdcosta91/adolfdcosta91/README.md

 ### Hi there 👋

-**adolfdcosta91/adolfdcosta91** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+##Here are some ideas to get you started:

 - 👦 My Academics: Completed Masters Computer Engineering Florida Institute of Technology.
 - 🔭 I’m currently working: Helical Communication Technology in sending my first Embedded Circuit to Space.🚀